A suspicious text

 Do not use links or phone numbers from the suspicious message.
 Go to the official website, open the official app, or use a number you already trust.

 Forward suspicious texts to 7726.
 Forward suspicious emails to report@phishing.gov.uk.
-If money was lost or details were shared, consider reporting through Report Fraud.
+If money was lost or details were shared, consider reporting through the UK fraud reporting route.

 Once you have reported the message, you can block the sender and delete the message.
 Keep screenshots if money, passwords or personal details were involved.